Students in the Animal Studies Graduate Specialization

 Jessica Bell is a doctoral student in Sociology specializing in Animal Studies and Environmental Science and Policy.
 She completed her undergraduate degree in Human Development and Psychological Services and her M.A. in Counseling Psychology at Northwestern University, where she focused on domestic violence and childhood trauma.
 She developed her interest in interdisciplinary research through her work at the Social Neuroscience Laboratory at the University of Chicago, where she studied social resilience and health through an interdisciplinary framework that utilized biological, psychological, and sociological levels of analysis.
 Jessica has a longstanding interest in animal issues and conservation issues, and has volunteered in these areas for many years.
 Her volunteer work led her to become interested in how issues such as animal abuse, sustainable energy, and wildlife conservation are linked to sociological constructs such as socio-cultural beliefs, economic structures, community violence, and social change.
 Jessica’s research interests include: environmental sociology and the intersection of human, environmental, and animal issues; the intersection of animal abuse, child abuse, and domestic violence; how the language used to describe animals reflects and shapes the treatment of animals; and historical and philosophical perspectives on animal ethics.
 In looking at the intersection of human, environmental, and animal issues, she is particularly interested in farming systems, zoological crime, conservation education, humane education, and the impact of social alliances and social networks on environmental conservation and animal advocacy.

 Seven Mattes is a doctoral student in sociocultural anthropology and has completed the animal studies specialization and the gender, justice, and environmental change specialization.
-She received her bachelor's degree from Western Michigan University in 2007, double-majoring in anthropology and environmental studies.
-Her research is focused on the emerging animal welfare movements in Japan, responding to international critiques of their treatment of cetaceans and the recent 3-11 disaster aftermath.
-Seven is broadly interested in the ethical relationships people posesses with non-human animals and how they perceive themsevles in relation to various species, or categories, of animals.
-Employing a post-humanist epistemological approach, she seeks to understand the development and variety of human-animal relationships in nations less-affected by prominent Western philosophies - while contirbuting animal studies scholarship to area of the world for which it is a new frontier.
-Her general interests include: the intersection of activism and academia, vegetarianism and veganism, anthropocentricm, human exceptionalism, and comparative religion.
+She received her bachelor's degree from Western Michigan University in 2007, double-majoring in anthropology and environmental studies and double-minoring in comparative religion and Japanese.
+Her research is focused on the emerging animal welfare movements in Japan, particularly as it applies to the recent 3-11 disaster.
+Seven is broadly interested in the relationships people posesses with non-human animals and how they perceive themsevles in relation to various species, or categories, of animals.
+She seeks to understand the development and variety of human-animal relationships in nations less-affected by prominent Western philosophies.
+Her other interests include: the intersection of activism and academia, vegetarianism and veganism, anthropocentricm, human exceptionalism, and comparative religion.
 Seven's work is inspired by her two cats, Ooky and Bean, and her husband Andrew.

 Department: Department of Geography